freelee0222/tic_tac_toe/README.md

 # Tic Tac Toe

+## Hi there!
+This is our Tic-Tac-Toe game.
+This is for anyone that likes games.
+We're very excited to have you here.
+Tic-Tac-Toe is a really fun game, and we've made it so you can play it on your computer.

+It's a game where you put X's and O's in a box.
+You have to try to get three of your marks in a line.
+It might sound easy, but it's actually pretty hard!

+Whether you've played before or you're totally new, we've made this game for everyone to enjoy.
+So, let's jump in and have some fun playing Tic-Tac-Toe together!
+We hope you have fun!

+***
-Tic-tac-toe (also known as noughts and crosses or Xs and Os) is a game for two players, X and O, who take turns marking the spaces in a 3x3 grid.
-The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row wins the game.
+Tic-tac-toe is a game for two people, X and O, who take turns marking the spaces in a 3x3 box of boxes.
+The player who is the first to place three of their marks in a line, either up and down, or side to side, beats the other player.

 >*The following example game is won by the first player, **X***:
 <div style="text-align: center;">